Martekode/react-g-bay/server/api/README_API.md

 }
 ```
 **KNOWN ERRORS- W.I.P**
-- Currently Any Category will be accepted, since the set of useable categories has not been defined yet.
+- Currently Any Category will be accepted, since the set of usable categories has not been defined yet.
-- Currently specifying the ID of a non existant used will return a server error - since the user endpoint is still in development
+- Currently specifying the ID of a non existent used will return a server error - since the user endpoint is still in development

 ~~**!IMPORTANT!**~~
 ~~Extra: This request's response will always provide you with the ID of the newly added product.~~